influxdata/docs-v2/api-docs/README.md

 `@redocly/openapi-cli` requires that modules use CommonJS `require` syntax for imports.

-### How add tag content or describe a group of paths
+### How to add tag content or describe a group of paths

 In API reference docs, we use OpenAPI `tags` elements for navigation and the `x-traitTag` vendor extension to define custom content.